-- b.
+b.
 Non-FAA Stations.
 In addition to the systems described above, there are various NWS, DOD, and non-Federal automated weather observing systems.
-All non-Federal automated weather observing systems to be used for aviation must be certified and commissioned by the FAA in accordance with the most current version of FAA Advisory Circular AC 150/5220-16, Automated Weather Observing Systems (AWOS) for Non-Federal Applications. - 4.3.
+NWS and DOD have their own certification and maintenance procedures.
+All non-Federal automated weather observing systems to be used for aviation must be certified and commissioned by the FAA in accordance with the most current version of FAA Advisory Circular AC 150/5220-16, Automated Weather Observing Systems (AWOS) for Non-Federal Applications.

+- 4.3.
 Certification.
-All FAA and contract personnel, including LAWRS personnel, responsible for providing weather observations, augmentation information, tower visibility observations or backup weather information must be certified at least to the level commensurate with current duties.
-Certification must be in accordance with the provisions of Paragraph 2.7 Certification of Personnel and Currency Requirements. - 4.4.
+All FAA, contract, and NF-OBS personnel responsible for providing weather observations, augmentation information, tower visibility observations or backup weather information must be certified at least to the level commensurate with current duties.
+Certification must be in accordance with the provisions of Paragraph 2.7, Certification of Personnel and Currency Requirements. - 4.4.
 General Procedures.
 At automated weather observing stations, the specified weather information must be taken, recorded and disseminated in accordance with the procedures and practices in this order.
 Operator procedures for recording and disseminating augmentation and backup information are summarized in Table 4-1: Operator Procedures for Providing Augmentation and Backup Information.
 Weather information taken and reported should reflect only those conditions seen, or reported by a reliable source, from the usual point of observation and, unless otherwise specified, must have occurred at the time of the observation.